suryasreenivasan/GraphingCalculator/README.md

-# Desmos-Like Graphing Calculator in Java
+# Graphing Software in Java

 A graphing tool built in Java, inspired by Desmos.
 This project allows users to input mathematical expressions and visualize their graphs in a simple GUI.